These steps are for submitting a Prime Minister’s question on paper. You can also submit a Prime Minister’s question online.

 - Most people write “Engagements” or “E” on the form, meaning they don’t have to submit the text of their question.
 If you do want the text of your question to be known in advance, write it on the form.
 Check it conforms to the rules for questions.
 If you are submitting the text of your question and you have an interest to declare, tick the box and email email@example.com to say what the interest is.

-- Take your question form to the Table Office or Procedural Hub in person, or ask another MP to take it for you.
-Or sign the question form and post it or ask your staff to take it to the Table Office or Procedural Hub (faxed, stamped or photocopied signatures cannot be accepted).
+- Take your question form to the Table Office in person, or ask another MP to take it for you.
+Or sign the question form and post it or ask your staff to take it to the Table Office (faxed, stamped or photocopied signatures cannot be accepted).

 - The Table Office will check your question and contact you if they have a problem.
 Once the Table Office has approved your question, it has been tabled.